MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/rating.md

 ### Read-only rating mode

 Sometimes you need to show ratings of secondary content, such as that displayed in recommended content or when displaying a list of comments and their corresponding ratings.
-In this case, the user shouldn’t be able to edit the rating, so you can make the control read-only.
+In this case, the user shouldn't be able to edit the rating, so you can make the control read-only.
 The read only mode is also the recommended way of using the rating control when it is used in very large virtualized lists of content, for both UI design and performance reasons.

 ![Read-Only Long List](images/rating_rs2_doc_reviews.png)